Guillermonse/Readme-Template/README.md

 Store project documents and templates for reusable documents, like Unit Tests.

 ### Teamwork Board
 Visualize project development; how much has been done, what is being worked on and what comes next.

 The board is divided into a minimum of 3 columns: To-Dos, In Progress and Finished.

-The backlog is maintained by the Teamwork system itself so no column is necesarry.
+Backlog is maintained by the Teamwork system itself so no column is necesarry.

+Teamwork Tasks should be linked to the corresponding section in the Readme.

 ## Features
 What makes your project stand out?